 The question for many mid-market companies is whether it's important for them to save money with the Business option or ensure absolute productivity by upgrading to Enterprise.
 Here, we'll look at each option in greater depth to help you make a more informed decision.

 The three fundamental editions of Google G-Suite are the "Basic" edition, available for a price of $5 per user per month, the "Business" edition for $10 per user per month, and the "Enterprise" edition for $25 per user per month.
-Each option offers access to G Suite as the core calendaring, email, and collaboration service for your business.
+Each option offers access to Google Workspace ( G Suite) as the core calendaring, email, and collaboration service for your business.

 While the purpose of each edition is the same, the major differences between Business, Enterprise, and any surrounding options is an alteration in the amount of compliance, search, and storage solutions you get.
 For instance, while the "Basic" service limits storage on the Google cloud to about 40GB per user, the Business account offers unlimited storage for those with more than five business user accounts.

 Additionally, it's worth noting that access to the Business edition also provides Google Cloud search features for your G-Suite data.
 It also works seamlessly on the web or with a mobile app.
 Business also supplies access to the Google Vault, which offers data security and archiving solutions for those who need to hold onto their information for legal compliance.

 So, how do you choose the right strategy for your company?
 It all starts with looking what each edition has to offer.

 G-Suite Business is essentially the enhanced office suite for Google services.
 Alongside everything you might expect to get from G-Suite Basic, you also get:

 G-Suite Business allows companies to enjoy the convenience of unlimited storage, meaning that you never have to worry about deciding which Gmail messages, photos, and files you should save.
 If there are four or fewer people in your company, everyone will get 1 TB of storage each.